Synthetic phonics: Typical programme

 The English Alphabet Code 'Key': 40+ phonemes with their common 'sound pattern' representations.
 This is based on the typical British pronunciation.
-The number of the 40+ phonemes varies according to accent and analysis for some regions in the UK and for other English speaking countries, such as Australia, Canada and the United States.
+The number of the 40+ phonemes varies according to accent and analysis for some regions in the UK and for other English-speaking countries, such as Australia, Canada, and the United States.

+For a more complete list of alternative spellings of the sounds, see English orthography.